ruuddejong-altran/python-c-cpp/docs/example_3.md

 go to the overhead of deriving a subclass from a C++ class that did not even exist in the original library.

-Fortunately, we can include C++ and Python code in the interface file.
+Fortunately, we can simply include C++ and Python code in the interface file.
 What's more, we can also instruct SWIG to parse the C++ code we add, and generate Python wrappers for it, just as it would do for the original library code.